miklevin/MikeLev.in/_posts/2024-10-09-refactoring-advice-from-ai.md

 This flake configuration now adheres to your specified setup, where all Python dependencies are managed through `requirements.txt`, giving you flexibility in managing and updating the environment with standard Python tools

  like `pip`.
 Let me know if there’s anything else to refine or adjust!

+---

+# Deep Breath Before the Port

+Okay, so we are blending 2 apps together.

+Ugh, this switch to Cursor AI... it's not like I'm giving up vim.
+Nobody ever really gives up vim.
+We learn to make due between those times when vim is our main text editor by filling it up with a fad.
+Today's fad, ladies and gentlemen, is Cursor AI, and I'm getting the most of it.

+I'm moving both the Pipulate `flake.nix` an `pipulate.py` file into the Botifython folder.
+Then I should be able to `nix develop` after a few precautions, such as deleting the old `flake.lock` and doing a `nix collect-gabage` command.
+It's to "clear the cache" such as it were.
+And now I have tested that I can successfully run either app from out of that folder,
+with:

+- python server.py
+- python pipulate.py

+Both confirmed.
+So, I make the 3rd version `botifython.py` based on pipulate.py and run that.
+Bingo!
+I've got a place to start working.